alisariaslan/alisariaslan/README.md

 - 👋 Hi, I’m @alisariaslan
 - 👀 I’m interested in how life works.
 - 🌱 I’m currently learning a lot of things.
 - 💞️ I’m looking to collaborate on nothing right now.
+(Because i don't have time mate.)
 - 📫 How to reach me: acsayear@gmail.com

 <!---